RY997/Thesis/thesis.typ

 Upon completing the exercise modifications, users have the flexibility to submit their changes and exit the Code Editor.
 This model encapsulates a dynamic and iterative workflow, allowing users to seamlessly transition between executing pre-defined plans and engaging in freeform interactions with Iris.
 The incorporation of these features ensures a responsive and user-centric experience within the Code Editor, facilitating the efficient adaptation of exercises to meet specific requirements.

 === User Interface
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Show mockups of the user interface of the software you develop and their connections / transitions.
-You can also create a storyboard. *Important:* Describe the mockups and their rationale in the text.
-]

 This section presents the user interface for the integration of Iris into the Code Editor.